Which Jobs Will a Social Science Degree Prepare ME For?

 Jobs in Sociology

 Sociology examines how people work and how the decisions of a specific group of people - whether those of a certain age, ethnicity, religion or political persuasion - affect culture and society.
 A degree in sociology can lead to entry-level jobs with government agencies, private research groups and various industries, reports the BLS.
-Many sociologists employed by these types of entities work in market analysis, professional writing, research assistance or consulting.
+Sociologists who are employed by these entities usually work in market analysis, professional writing, research assistance or consulting.
 A master's in social work is generally required for licensing as a clinical social worker in most states.